boschglobal/dse.schemas/CONTRIBUTING.md

 Want to contribute?
 Great!
 You can do so through the standard GitHub pull request model.
-For large contributions we do encourage you to file a ticket in the GitHub issues tracking system prior to any code development to coordinate with the DSE Schemas development team early in the process.
+For large contributions we do encourage you to file a ticket in the GitHub issues tracking system prior to any code development to coordinate with the Dynamic Simulation Environment Schemas development team early in the process.
 Coordinating up front helps to avoid frustration later on.

 Please do: